Katherine Harrison: Testimonies

 William Warren also testified that Katherine Harrison was a "common and professed" fortune teller in testimony on October 30, 1668.
 She allegedly told the fortune of Warren himself, Simon Sackett, Elizabeth Batermen, and his master's daughter by looking at their hands and said she "had her skill from Lilly."

 Samuel Martin Sr., about 50 years old, accused Katherine Harrison of another instance of fortune telling when he testified on May 25, 1669.
 He claimed she predicted the death of two men, Josiah Willard and Samuel Hale Senior.
 They spoke about them, and Katherine told Martin that he should soon "see them gone."
 He asked her why and she responded "doe you not know."
 One of the men was almost gone and Martin asked Katherine if she knew who that was.
 Harrison replied "Mr. Willard for he had been sick."

 The testimony of Samuel Hurlibut and Alexander Keny, from May 26, 1669, was in regards to Katherine Harrison's grievances presented to the court on October 6, 1668.
 They testify that they know nothing about her accusation against Josiah Gilbert and "utterly disclaim it."
 They also note that Harrison claimed Gilbert to be her cousin but he knows no such matter and Harrison was the "one that followed the Army in England."

 Eliazer Kimmerly, at about 28 years old, testified that he suspected Katherine Harrison caused the death of Master Robbins.
 Kimmerly also made a statement that they suspected Katherine Harrison's mother was bewitched.
-He claimed to have heard that his late wife often suspected that Master Robbins' late wife had passed away after Katherine Harrison spoke the words "in the presence of sondry persons.
+He claimed to have heard that his late wife often suspected that Master Robbins' late wife had died after Katherine Harrison spoke the words "in the presence of sondry persons.
 He says this took deep impression upon his spirit as suspicion of murder.

-Alis Wakey, wife of James Wakely and about 50 years old, testified being present with Mrs Robbins (the death Eliazer Kimmerly testified on) while she was sick and passed away.
+Alis Wakey, wife of James Wakely and about 50 years old, testified being present with Mrs Robbins (the death Eliazer Kimmerly testified on) while she was sick and died.
 Alis Wakely also claimed this was an "extraordinary" death.
 Wakely alleged that Robbins' body was so stiff that she and Goodwife Wright senior could not move any of her limbs when she was sick.
-After she passed away, Wakely said the body was "limber extraordinary."
+After she died, Wakely said the body was "limber extraordinary."